jmc-96/Architectural-Archaeological-Heritage-IFC-Library/README.md

 Ontological models related to historical buildings, vaulted systems, and building archaeology, within the Getty Thesaurus and vocabularies (AAT), are used to semantically represent and describe building elements.

-- **IfcSlaType** This object type is used to represent the intrados of a vault net.
+- **IfcSlabType** This object type is used to represent the intrados of a vault net.
 - **IfcSpaceType:** Servant and served spaces for specific buildings, i.e., a Roman Theater; vaulted room/bay space for specific spaces covered with a historic vaulted system.
 - **IfcWallType:** Brick and rubble masonry have already been integrated in this list.